thcorre/phnog2025-workshop/dc-lab/README.md

 ## Telemetry stack

 SR Linux has first-class Streaming Telemetry support thanks to 100% YANG coverage of state and config data.
 The wholistic coverage enables SR Linux users to stream **any** data off of the NOS with on-change, sample, or target-defined support.
 A discrepancy in visibility across APIs is not about SR Linux.

-The Nokia Service Router Operating System (SR OS) is robust and scalable OS and provides the foundation of Nokia's comprehensive portfolio of physical and virtualized routers.
-Provides Streaming Telemetry based on the OpenConfig gnmi.proto and the proprietary NOKIA SR OS YANG data models suporting sample, target-defined, on-change telemetry based on dial-in or dial-out calls.

 Telemetry is at the core of this lab.
 The following stack of software solutions has been chosen for it: